jekyll/jekyll/docs/_docs/datafiles.md

 </ul>
 {% endraw %}
 ```

 {: .note .info }
-If your Jekyll site has a lot of pages, such as with documentation websites, we've got you covered with some detailed examples on [how to build robust navigation for your site](..navigation).
+If your Jekyll site has a lot of pages, such as with documentation websites, see the detailed examples in [how to build robust navigation for your site](../navigation).

 ## Example: Organizations